OpenNHM/AvaFrame/docs/moduleCom6RockAvalanche.rst

 * elevation: DEM (ASCII), which serves as the basis for calculating the scarps.
 Must be in avalancheDir/Inputs.
 * geometries: a shapefile containing point geometries.
 These points represent the centers of the ellipsoids or planes.
   The coordinates (x,y) of these points are used.
-If the plane method is used, the shape file must contain the Attributes "zseed", "dip" and "slopeangle" as float values.
-If the ellipsoid method is used, the shape file must contain the attributes "maxdepth", "semimajor", "semiminor", "tilt", "direc", "dip", "offset" (see below).
+If the plane method is used, the shape file must contain the attributes "zseed", "dipdir" and "dipAngle" as float values.
+If the ellipsoid method is used, the shape file must contain the attributes "maxdepth", "semimajor", "semiminor", "dipAngle", "dipdir", "rotAngle", "offset" (see below).
   The file must be located in avalancheDir/Inputs/POINTS and file name must end with “_coordinates”.
   If you are using the QGis Connector, the naming and location of the file is not relevant.